 Determinator: Daikonas Vo is the evil example, chasing Qinnitan Across Hierosol, a fair way through the lands around Southmarch, he doesn't catch her in the end, even though he hadn't eaten in a long time, had vicious pain coursing through him and the fact he had gone quite mad, he doesn't let him slow him down much.
 Ferras Vansen is the good example, staying by Barrick's side to the point where he actually goes to the afterlife, he ends up okay, but he takes his promises VERY seriously.
 Also survives the Battle against the Autarch, despite being hopelessly outnumbered, having few trained fighters and not being able to see too well in the dark.

-Disproportionate Retribution: Torture, death, or severe beatings await anyone who does anything against an Autarch, whether is be, coughing too much om his presence, to helping one of his hundreds on wives to escape
+Disproportionate Retribution: Torture, death, or severe beatings await anyone who does anything against an Autarch, from coughing too much in his presence to helping one of his hundreds on wives to escape.

 The Dragon: Vash in an administrative sense, and Vo in a hitman sort of sense to Sulepis

 Elemental Embodiment: Each of three non-Human races south of Shadowline represent one element: Skimmers inhabit areas near sea and worship Erivor (god of waters), Funderlings dwelve in underground tunnels and worship Kernios (god of earth and death), while tiny Rooftoppers live in high places and worship Perin (god of skies).